Pakistani Breakfast Guide April 2026

 • Location: Commercial Area, Alamgir Road, Bahadur Yar Jang

 Tooso has been in Bahadurabad since 1976.
 The breakfast crowd starts forming before the kitchen officially opens.
-The halwa puri here is the old Karachi version: fried puris that are substantial enough to fill you, halwa that leans sweet, and chana with the right amount of heat.
-Car-side delivery is available — genuinely useful given the neighbourhood's morning traffic.
+The halwa puri here is the old Karachi version: substantial puris, halwa that leans sweet, chana with the right level of heat.
+Nothing experimental.
+Nothing that didn't exist 40 years ago.
+That's exactly the point.

-5. Quetta Alamgir Hotel — Bahadurabad Area
+6. Quetta Alamgir Hotel — Bahadurabad Area

 • Price: Rs 250–400 per plate